za/tango_with_django_book/17/chapters/deploy.rst

 When debugging, you may find it useful to delete or move the log files so that you don't have to scroll through a huge list of previous attempts.
 If the files are moved or deleted, they will be recreated automatically when a new request or error arises.

 Exercises
 ---------
 Congratulations, you've successfully deployed Rango!

-Why not tweet a link of your application to `@tangowithdjango <https://twitter.com/tangowithdjango>`_.
-We'd love to know you've succeeded!
+* Tweet a link of your application to `@tangowithdjango <https://twitter.com/tangowithdjango>`_.
+* Or email us to let us know, and tell us your thoughts on the book.